 “I just became super obsessed with it.
 I couldn’t stop reading books about it and building out schedules of how to make the bread around my work schedule,” Bryson says.
 “I always knew I wanted to pivot into the food industry and wasn’t sure how.
 Then I thought, ‘Maybe this is it ...
 I moved back to Montreal [to start Miette] and the rest is kind of history.”

 At the new outpost for Miette, Montrealers will be able to sample Bryson’s low-intervention baking and the tang that carries through from the Los Angeles-”born” sourdough starter she affectionately calls Tina.
-There’ll be everything from marbled rye and olive-walnut loaves, to buns, baguettes, crackers, and focaccia — all naturally leavened.
+There’ll be everything from marbled rye and olive-walnut loaves to buns, baguettes, crackers, and focaccia — all naturally leavened.

 “It’s none of that sliced Wonder Bread stuff.
 It’s fermented.
 It’s good for your gut,” she says, echoing the language popularized by her microbiome-minded former employer.

-The drawn-out process of fermentation “breaks down the gluten and pre-digests it in a way,” Bryson explains, adding that those who are sensitive to the wheat protein will find her breads easier to digest than those made industrially with commercial quick-rising yeast.
+The drawn-out process of fermentation “breaks down the gluten and pre-digests it in a way,” Bryson explains, adding that those sensitive to the wheat protein will find her breads easier to digest than those made industrially with commercial quick-rising yeast.
 “That’s why we don’t create any gluten-free products.
 We’re very strong-willed about that,” she says.

 That’s been Bryson’s philosophy since early 2020 when she started Miette out of her apartment, where she’d ferment and bake sourdough loaves to then distribute with the “old beat-up van” that her dad, the owner of Saint-Henri road bike shop Néron, uses for his own deliveries.
 Soon after, she entered a space-sharing agreement with Josie Weitzenbauer, the owner of Léché, where she then migrated her production, continued filling orders, and began selling her breads on the spot.

-Bryson knew early on that she wanted to branch out on her own but took her time settling a space.
-“I was very much adamant on not replicating that typical bakery model, where everyone is in a basement, working in a dark with neon lights.
+Bryson knew early on that she wanted to branch out on her own but took her time settling on a space.
+“I was very much adamant on not replicating that typical bakery model, where everyone is in a basement, working in the dark with neon lights.
 It becomes really depressing,” she says.

-Instead, Miette’s production facility and storefront features 10-foot ceilings and plenty of windows that allow the natural light to pour in and passersby to stop and stare at the bread-making — all the mixing, shaping, and scoring — in process.
+Instead, Miette’s production facility and storefront feature 10-foot ceilings and plenty of windows that allow the natural light to pour in and passersby to stop and stare at the bread-making — all the mixing, shaping, and scoring — in process.
 The design brief, executed by her sister, Celia Bryson, was “essentially bread lab meets museum,” Bryson says.

 Though on the verge of debuting her first brick-and-mortar, Bryson isn’t about to abandon her background in digital marketing nor the initial online underpinning of her business anytime soon.
 “The idea is to really blend the two,” she says.